quicwg/base-drafts/draft-ietf-quic-recovery.md

 minimum of the current congestion window and the initial congestion window.
 This recommendation is based on Section 4.1 of {{?RFC5681}}.

-## In-Flight Packet Accounting
+## Discarding Packet Number Space State

-When keys for an packet number space are discarded (see {{QUIC-TLS}}), any packets sent with those keys are removed from the count of bytes in flight.
-No loss events will occur for these packets, as a result of discarding loss recovery state (see {{discard-initial}}).
+When keys for an packet number space are discarded, any packets sent with those keys are removed from the count of bytes in flight.
+No loss events will occur any in-flight packets from that space, as a result of discarding loss recovery state (see {{discard-initial}}).
 Note that it is expected that keys are discarded after those packets would be declared lost, but Initial secrets are destroyed earlier.

 ## Pseudocode